 Unlike Chaotic Good characters who passionately distrust and hate Law and Order, Neutral Evil characters don’t care how society is structured.
 All they care about is themselves and doing as much Evil in the world as they can.

-A Neutral Evil character will lie, cheat, steal and murder innocents to get what they want.
+A Neutral Evil character will mislead, break promises, and harm innocents to get what they want.
 They will even follow the rules if it will get them a good outcome!
-In comparison, a Chaotic Good character will only lie, cheat, steal and kill if it is for the greater good and they will never murder an innocent.
+In comparison, a Chaotic Good character will only do bad things if they are for the greater good and they will never harm an innocent.

 Delve into the detail of Neutral Evil in my article.